aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 - `--exit-code 0`: The pipeline **always continues**, even if vulnerabilities are found (useful in lab environments).
 - `--exit-code 1`: The pipeline **fails** if HIGH or CRITICAL vulnerabilities are found — this is the recommended setting in production environments.

+This demonstrates:
-This demonstrates how to integrate **security scanning directly into CI/CD pipelines**, with control over enforcement policies and full traceability of scan results.
+- Integration of security scanning directly into CI/CD pipelines
+- Full control over enforcement policies and traceability of scan results

 ---